amossefin/house-consulters/README.txt

 *Currently of no real use other than for demonstration purposes*

-Stack: Java, Maven, Spring Boot, Bootstrap
+Stack: Java, Maven, Spring (several modules), Bootstrap

+Developed on Atom